Saving 50% of Your Income

 Benefits of Super Saving

-These savers are often able to repay their mortgage within five to 10 years, rather than stretching the debt out to 30 years and paying significantly more in interest.
+These savers are often able to repay their mortgages within five to 10 years, rather than stretching the debt out to 30 years and paying significantly more in interest.
 They're able to finish saving for their children's college funds when their kids are still in early elementary school.

 Live on One Income